zhoupanyun/Colorectal-Cancer-Grading/README.md

 # Colorectal-Cancer-Grading

+The dataset used in this project comprises of 300 non-overlapping images of size greater than 4548×7548 pixels, extracted at 20× magnification.
+Each image is labelled as normal tissue (Grade1), low grade (Grade2) tumours or high grade (Grade3) tumours by expert pathologists.

-An Attention based Multiple-Instance-Learning Model is used to classify the Colorectal Cancer microscopy images into Grade 1-3.
+An Attention-based Multiple-Instance-Learning model is used to classify the large images.

 #### Dataset: Extended Colorectal Cancer Grading Dataset
 https://warwick.ac.uk/fac/cross_fac/tia/data/extended_crc_grading/